xdobry/rdfglance/Readme.md

 - Some RDF files can not be read.
 You will see the error messages in the std output.
 It seems that the used oxrdf parser is quite sensitive.
 - If loading big rdf files the gui may freeze for a while.
 There is no separate worker thread for it
 - The is no limitations to shown size of elements in visual graph.
 If you have more than 10000 Elements the ui may be not very responsible
+- If your computer has no GPU support the application can be quite slow, esspecially in browser

 I still hope that the application can be useful for others.
 Maybe I will improve it later if I feel like it again.